upyun-dev/discover/README.md

 #### validations
 to do validations, you need some **"validate"** prefix methods defined on model instance.

-validations method will be invoked automaticly only if they had been predefined.
+validations method will be invoked before `insert` and `update` (in fact, after all hook-functions before the real insert/update operation) automaticly only if they had been predefined.

 for example:
 ```js